trevordbunch/cis411_lab2_Arch/labreports/LAB_m-shoul.md

 # Step 4: Scaling an Architecture
-INSERT Architectural change proposal here, and how it meets the four new requirements.
-Explain both the benefits and draw backs of your proposal.
-If the changes are significant, then you need to explain why the changes are necessary versus a nice-to-have enhancement.

 Given the new requirements from the profound growth of Serve Central, I still believe that a microservice architecture would be the most appropriate.
 This approach would still allow Serve Central to accommodate growth, handle high volumes of data, and support the need of authorized parties to issue queries and analyze data.

 To handle the bursts of 10k+ new volunteers per hour, a volunteer opportunity microservice can be designed to handle a high volume of data and ensure that the submission of a new volunteer opportunity and its availability in the registration service are processed with low latency.

 The data management microservice can use a database that is designed to scale horizontally to handle the large amount of data.
-It is also important that the data is highly-available as well.

-Highly-available data is important because authorized parties should be able to issue queries that traverse through the TB's of data stored in the datastore.
+It is also important that the data is highly available as well.
+Highly available data is important because authorized parties should be able to issue queries that traverse through the TB's of data stored in the datastore.
 A data warehousing solution in the microservices architecture can be used to process and analyze the large amounts of data.

 The data warehousing solution can also be used to support data analysis for researchers to examine patterns of volunteer opportunities.
 The data can be analyzed through machine learning algorithms, statistical models, and visualization tools to determine future grant investments.

 However, scaling the microservices architecture can also present some drawbacks.
 Overall, the architecture becomes more complex and presents more difficult challenges with testing, deployment, monitoring, and security.
 As well as with the increased amounts of data, it may be challenging to ensure the data across multiple services is consistent.

-Although this may be a lot to digest, it is important to be able to implement changes to be able to handle the increased load and be able to maintain the system so that it available and accessible to all users at all times.
+Although this may be a lot to digest, it is important to be able to implement changes to handle the increased load and be able to maintain the system so that it is always available and accessible to all users.